lattera/articles/hardenedbsd/2018-05-26_cross-dso-cfi/article.md

 I need to create a static library that includes only a single copy of the common sanitizer framework code.
 Applications compiled with CFI or SafeStack will then only have a single copy of the framework.

-I have not tested Cross-DSO CFI, yet, and plan to very soon.
-Even as I write this article, I have a build running to test building with Cross-DSO CFI.
-What has been tested so far is LTO + non-Cross-DSO CFI.

 Next I will need to integrate support in the RTLD for Cross-DSO CFI.
 Applications with the cfi-icall scheme enabled that call functions